sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 namespace: default
 ```

-> NOTE: This assumes the namespace exists in your cluster.
-It does not create a new namespace.
+> Note: This step assumes that the namespace already exists in your cluster.
+If it does not, you will need to create it before applying the overlay.

 ### Create a namespace

-Before following the steps listed in the previous step, add the namespace component to your kustomization file to create resources for the new namespace:
+To create a new namespace, you can add the namespace component to your kustomization.yaml file.

 ```yaml
 # new/overlays/$OVERLAY_NAME/kustomization.yaml